datastax/cassandra-data-apis/graphql/README.md

-Time to live (TTL), defined in seconds, controls the amount of time a value lives in the database before expiring e.g. `ttl: 60` means the associated values are no longer valid after 60 seconds.
+Time to live (TTL), defined in seconds, controls the amount of time a value lives in the database before expiring e.g. `ttl: 60` means the associated values are no longer readable after 60 seconds.

 ### Conditional Inserts, Updates, and Deletes

-Condition mutations are mechanism to add or modify field values only when a provided condition, `ifExists`, `ifNotExists, and `ifCondition`, is satisfied.
+Conditional mutations are mechanism to add or modify field values only when a provided condition, `ifExists`, `ifNotExists, and `ifCondition`, is satisfied.
 These conditional mutations require the use lightweight transactions (LWTs) which are significantly more expensive than regular mutations.

-The follow book will only be added if an existing entry does not exist.
+The following book will only be added if an existing entry does not exist.
 The `applied` field can be used to determine if the mutation succeeded.
 If the mutation succeeded then `applied: true` is returned.